 Kelly has worked on a wide range of externally funded research projects over the past 10 years.
 Prior to joining the itDf team, she specialised in the management and compliance of projects funded through the European Union’s FP7 and Horizon 2020 Framework Programmes for Research and Technological Development.

 She holds a BChem from Durham University, where she was a member of St. Aidan’s college between 2006-2010.

 Advisory Board Members

-Sophie Goggins is the Curator of Biomedical Science at National Museums Scotland.
+Sophie Goggins is the Senior Curator of Biomedical Science at National Museums Scotland.
 She is responsible for the medical and veterinary collections, including her specialism, contemporary biomedicine.
 Sophie’s research interests include contemporary collecting in biomedicine, patient experience and prosthetics.
 Her most recent exhibition Parasites: Battle for Survival showcased contemporary Scottish research and its place in the fight against parasitic disease.

 Shannon Hennig, PhD

 Shannon Hennig is a researcher and practicing clinician with expertise in augmentative and alternative communication (AAC) and assistive technology based in Wellington, New Zealand.
 Her research currently focuses on user experience and functional benefits of expressive speech synthesis for AAC applications.
-Clinically, Dr Hennig works as a speech-language therapist with nuerodiverse children and adults.
+Clinically, Dr Hennig works as a speech-language therapist with neurodiverse children and adults.
 She also specialises in supporting people who cannot rely on biological speech to meet their daily communication needs.

 Jeff Higginbotham, PhD